Be part of the action at the 12th edition of Sunderland Shorts Film Festival in May 2027!

 Illegible or incomplete entry forms will not be accepted, and the submission fee will not be refunded.

-Any submissions made after 8 March 2026 may not be accepted, subject to the discretion of the organisers, and the submission fee will not be refunded.
+Any submissions made after the final submission deadline may not be accepted, subject to the discretion of the organisers, and the submission fee will not be refunded.

 SSFF welcomes the inclusion of your Press Kit (if one is available) with your submission.
 If your film is successful, we will use high resolution stills from your film for promotional purposes.